lbergami/euroleague-data-warehouse/README.md

 	* [82Games.com](https://www.82games.com/shotzones.htm)
 * The court chart is creating amending the *plotShotchart.R* function from the [eurolig](https://github.com/solmos/eurolig) *R* Package.
 Shot locations data are then rescaled following the same calculations.
-* The design of the dashboard took the work of Clement Recaud as reference
+* The design of the dashboard took the work of Clement Recaud as reference.